-Sex, the internet, video games, T.V., electronics, sugar, and drugs, all have a chemical effect on the human body and brain.
+Sex, the internet, video games, T.V., electronics, sugar, and drugs, all have an actual chemical effect on the human body and brain.
 They create extra high levels of a chemical called "dopamine".
 Dopamine is the natural reward, the feel good chemical that the body creates in the brain that causes you to stay focused and attentive to life.

-Over time the body’s need for these treats or vices will continue to get higher and higher where your brain's natural dopamine receptors will continue to get smaller and smaller, until those treats and vices basically become an uncontrollable addiction because of your brain’s inability to create the natural levels of dopamine that the body needs, which is when life can really feel off and turn it into a hellish mess.
-Porn for instance, is another popular vice that tends to create super high levels of dopamine which is why it also can become an addiction, especially in men.
+Over time the body’s need for these treats or vices will continue to get higher and higher where your brain's natural dopamine receptors will continue to get smaller and smaller, until those treats and vices basically become an uncontrollable addiction because of your brain’s inability to create the natural sustainable levels of dopamine that the body-brain connection needs, which is when life can really feel off and turn it into a mess.
+Porn for instance, is another popular vice that tends to create super high exogenic levels of dopamine which is why it also can become an addiction, especially in men.
 In fact dopamine is the reason why sex can become an addiction for many.